KRnils/Coffee-site/README.md

 ### Accessibility

+* Semantic HTML
+* All links use a
+* Choosing a sans serif font for the site - these fonts are suitable for people with dyslexia.
+* Ensuring that there is a sufficient colour contrast throughout the site.
 All scores were 100 for all Lighthouse tests except performance which reached as low as 96 on the reviews.html page on mobile.

 see [TESTING.md](TESTING.md) for full list of scores and other tests performed.